How To Start A Blog – An Easy And Simple 8 Step Guide

 - What it potentially looks like in a URL.
 Numbers, hyphens and any other weird characters you can somehow fit into a URL are not going to be user-friendly.
 Making it difficult for your blog’s name to spread like wildfire.

 - Make it easy to spell and pick words people know.
-We can be the first to admit that it is was difficult to start a blog with a unique word like ‘Toque’ in our name.
-Not very many people can spell it regardless of even how many people in Canada say it every day.
-So it (at the beginning) made it difficult for people to find our site because of that one word!
-It got better over time through SEO and Pinterest though.
+We can be the first to admit that it is was difficult to start a blog with a unique word like ‘Toque’ in our name, not very many people can spell it regardless of even how many people in Canada say it every day.
+Regardless we focused on SEO and Pinterest strategies and our blog is out there, so don’t be too turned off by a more difficult or unique spelling.

 - Make sure your name is timeless.
 If you pick something with ‘backpacker’ or ‘luxury’ in the name you are going to pigeonhole yourself into that niche when you start a blog.
 But in the future, if you want to switch from backpacking to luxury you may lose a significant amount of your audience.
 Be careful about including countries in your name too as people may assume your blog is only about that one destination…unless it is, then go ahead!